Government Contracting Certification: How to Qualify for Federal and Defense Contracts

 Integrated Management Systems for Federal Contractors

-Many contractors pursue multiple certifications:
+Many contractors pursue multiple certifications simultaneously:

 • ISO 9001 + ISO 27001